We’ve got a belated Halloween treat for all our devoted Yodeckers. And we can’t wait for you guys to try it out.

 You read that right!
 We started shipping Raspberry Pi 4 Players, and we’re extremely excited.
 Not only does it mean we can offer you lots of great new features, like 4K support, better graphics and more memory, but RPi 4 Players are future-proof.
 So you know this new hardware will provide the kind of robust, reliable tech you need for all the great things Yodeck has in store for your digital signage future.

 The first thing you’ll notice is a change in our Purchasing process in the Yodeck Portal.
 You get to choose the memory size you need, either a 1GB Raspberry Pi 4 Player or a 4GB RPi4.
 A 1GB Player will still only cost you $79.
 And of course it’s still totally free with any annual plan you purchase.
-We suggest you buy the 1GB Player if your content contains full-screen playlists with videos, images and documents; or if you run simple Layouts with a couple Widgets and a ticker.
+We suggest you buy the 1GB Player if your content contains full-screen playlists with videos, images and documents; or if you run simple Layouts with a couple Apps and a ticker.

-We recommend the 4GB Player if you run complex Layouts with multiple Widgets, overlays and multiple Playlists, or if you display Playlists of Web Pages; all of which are usually heavy data dashboards.
+We recommend the 4GB Player if you run complex Layouts with multiple Apps, overlays and multiple Playlists, or if you display Playlists of Web Pages; all of which are usually heavy data dashboards.
 The 4GB version comes with a $20 surcharge, meaning it’s priced at $99 if you purchase a standalone Player, or it’ll only set you back $20, if you opt for an annual subscription.

 For those of you still using other Raspberry Pi models, we will, of course, continue to support all Raspberry Pi generations.
 Including RPi3, RPi2, even RPi1.